 Baking Instructions German Rhubarb Streusel Cake

-- Peel rhubarb, cut in small pieces, add sugar and let sit for about 30 min.
-Then drain in a sieve.
+– Cut in small pieces, add sugar and let sit for about 30 min.

-- Knead all streusel ingredients until you have a crumbled dough.
+– Mix all streusel ingredients, knead until you get a crumbled dough.

-- Dust with powdered sugar if you like.
+– Dust with powdered sugar if you like before serving the cake.